Who, whom?: Origins and usage

-"The fact is, we live according to Lenin's formula: Kto–kogo?: will we knock them, the capitalists, flat and give them (as Lenin expresses it) the final, decisive battle, or will they knock us flat?"
+The fact is, we live according to Lenin's formula: Kto–kogo?: will we knock them, the capitalists, flat and give them (as Lenin expresses it) the final, decisive battle, or will they knock us flat?

 It came to be used as a formula describing the inevitability of class struggle, i.e. who (which of two antagonists) will dominate the other.

-In this view, all compromises and promises between enemies are just expedients – tactical manoeuvres in the struggle for mastery.
+In this view, all compromises and promises between enemies are just expedients – tactical maneuvers in the struggle for mastery.